 The Vann Center co-sponsors "What It Means: The 2012 Election and the Future of America" by New York Times columnist David Brooks.
 The Vann Center enhances its social media sites by adding videos, links, announcements, and photos; follow us on Facebook, Twitter, Pinterest, Vimeo, and Google+.

-Dr. Perry leads a workshop for elementary and secondary school teachers on "Critical Thinking about Ethics," co-sponsored by the Teaching Fellows Institute of Charlotte.
-Kelsey Lenz '13 and Ashley Parker '14 travel with Dr. Perry to hear several fascinating lectures in Washington DC at the annual meeting of the American Society for Bioethics and Humanities.
+Dave Perry leads a workshop for elementary and secondary school teachers on "Critical Thinking about Ethics," co-sponsored by the Teaching Fellows Institute of Charlotte.
+Kelsey Lenz '13 and Ashley Parker '14 travel with Perry to hear several fascinating lectures in Washington, D.C. at the annual meeting of the American Society for Bioethics and Humanities.
 Ethics Forums feature Dr. Carl Elliott '83 on "Abuses of Mentally Ill Homeless People in Biomedical Research," and Bishop John Shelby Spong on "Can Christianity Survive the Prejudice of Christians?
 A Revolution in Faith and Ethics."
 Spong's visit to Davidson is also featured in a DavidsonNews.net article by David Boraks.

 The Vann Center co-sponsors with Medical Humanities an Ethics Forum on "Lowering the Price of Hope: Delivering on Innovation and Access to Technologies for Global Health," by Dr. Anthony So of Duke University.
-Amber MacIntyre joins the Vann Center staff as Program/Administrative Assistant.
-Dr. Perry lectures at Gaston College on the history of ethical views on killing and war in Judaism, Christianity and Islam.
+Amber MacIntyre joins the Vann Center staff as program/administrative assistant.
+Perry lectures at Gaston College on the history of ethical views on killing and war in Judaism, Christianity and Islam.

 Our Ethics Forums feature: Pulitzer Prize-winning playwright Suzan-Lori Parks (right) on "The Role of the Artist in Social Justice"; Michael Hyde on biotechnology; Walter Sinnott-Armstrong on "Ethics and Neuroscience"; and "The Economic Outlook" with panelists Jay Bryson, John Connoughton and Douglas Hicks '90.